|Patching Information||No Special Requirements|

 The Langrisser series is one of my favorite series, and this one, while not quite as good as the original, is still more than worthy of being part of the series.
 I find them to be engaging and rewarding, particularly since I enjoy strategic games and RPGs.
 (Also, I love the music and I enjoy watching the troops clash.)
 If you find interest in RPGs or strategic games, you definitely should give this a try.
 If you are unsure, you still should give this a try as it is among the best of the genres.

-This is information about the full translation of the Playstation Langrisser IV official remake to English, completed by Kil with the help of various others whom are listed in the “special thanks” written by him.
+This is a full translation of the Playstation Langrisser IV official remake to English, completed by Kil with the help of various others whom are listed in the “special thanks” written by him in the readme.

 ROM / ISO Information: